ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/uarte-implementation.md

 ✅ Take a closer look at the definition of the `uarte::Pins` struct in the `nrf-hal`.
 Compare the pin type configurations with the ones you have already imported in `lib.rs`.
 Add the ones you're missing.

 ✅ Create an instance of this struct in `fn init()` with the appropriate pins and configurations.
 Set the output pin's level to `Level::High`.
-Note, that the third and fourth pin are each wrapped in an `Option`.
+Note, that the third and fourth pin are each wrapped in an `Option`: Their type is `None` in this case.

 ✅ Create a Uarte driver with `hal::uarte::Uarte::new(...)` and bind it to a variable called `uarte` - we will stash this in our own `Uarte` struct later.

 Creating the Uarte driver requires four arguments:
 * The `UARTE1` instance can be found in the `periph` variable.
 * Your instance of the `uarte::Pins` struct.
-* Set parity to `Parity::INCLUDED`
+* Set parity to `Parity::EXCLUDED`
 * set the baud rate to `Baudrate::BAUD115200`.

 <details>